 Data and Labeling Requirements

-In addition to complex file typing, the label and the database also needed to capture names of applicants.
-These names were then utilized to create the primary color coding in the filing system by last name, within each file type.
+In addition to complex file typing, the label and the database also needed to capture the names of applicants.
+We use these names to create the primary color coding in the filing system by last name within each file type.
 Additional information captured as text was

 • Date of Birth